ECTS

 Carbon economy

-The global wood industry - Geopolitics and sustainability of wood uses - Global flows
+The global timber industry - Geopolitics and sustainability of timber use - Global flows

-The actors of the traditional and technical wood industry, in France and in the world
+Actors in the traditional and technical wood industry, in France and around the world

-Geopolitics of production, conflicts of land use.
-Value of the forest compared to other uses (mining, agriculture, urbanism, ...)
+Geopolitics of production, conflicts over land use.
+Value of forests compared to other uses (mining, agriculture, urban development, etc.)

 Forest ecosystem services